Making the Front Porch

 The front porch is a separate detachable unit held in place by the porch roof which is part of the second floor and the "water table" which is the first board laid down just above the foundation to align the siding.

-The porch consists of a 1/4 " sheet cut to the size of the porch floor with cutouts for the vertical posts.
+The porch consists of a 1/4 " sheet of beech cut to the size of the porch floor with cutouts for the vertical posts.
 Shown on the photograph is the porch floor being glued with epoxy to the

 1/4" thick pine foundation strips.